diku-dk/hpps-e2020-pub/material/2-l-2/README.md

   before moving on.

-You should consider writing and extending a `Makefile` during your work, as you will be creating several different files for htis lab.
+You should consider writing and extending a `Makefile` during your work, as you will be creating several different files for this lab.
 The code handout contains the start of one that you can extend as needed.